SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Response payload: Greeting response

-The server MUST send a Greeting response, as defined in section 2.4 of [@!RFC5730] in response to request using the HTTP GET method on the root "/" resource.
+The server MUST send a Greeting response, as defined in [@!RFC5730, section 2.4] in response to request using the HTTP GET method on the root "/" resource.

 The version information returned by the server in the Hello response MUST match the version used in the